AugurProject/augur-core/README.md

 - make sure we're not printing money anywhere on accident (e.g. event payouts and trading fees)
 - limit orders in UI if price > or < a number and maximum amount of money (or shares?) you're willing to spend for buy, max shares to sell for sell - but what about real on chain limit orders?
 - Stop loss orders
+- update eventsExpDates so you can update & it not lose events from whatever your branch's last voting periods was, should just moveEventsToCurrentPeriod upon update perhaps have 2 vars in a contract for old addr and new, call old and get its events then move to new contract